LinearMilk/flax-online/README.md

 * Players never can place a chip on their opponent's starting tile.
 * Players cannot skip moves, if a valid move exist for current player, they must make it.
 * Once per game a player may place another chip on top of their starting chip.

+### Scoring

+Players earn 4 points for every room in which they have the most pips (combined on all their chips).
+If the players are tied, both of them get the points.
+If at the end of the game players are tied for victory, the player with more pips in the central room is the winner.
+If the players are tied still, they share the victory.